codahale/lockstitch/design.md

 transcript after both encrypting and decrypting data.

-Second, despite not updating the protocol transcript with either the plaintext or ciphertext, the inclusion of the long tag ensures the protocol's transcript is dependent on both because AEGIS-128L is key committing (i.e. the probability of an attacker finding a different key, nonce, or plaintext which produces the same authentication tag is negligible).
+Second, despite not updating the protocol transcript with either the plaintext or ciphertext, the inclusion of the 256-bit tag ensures the protocol's transcript is dependent on both because AEGIS-128L is key committing (i.e. the probability of an attacker finding a different key, nonce, or plaintext which produces the same authentication tag is negligible).

 > [!NOTE]
 > [AEGIS-128L by itself is not fully committing][Iso23], as tag collisions can be found if